sustrik/libdill/structured-concurrency.md

 ## What about asynchronous objects?

 Sometimes, instead of launching a coroutine, you may want to create an object that runs coroutines in the background.
-For example, an object called `tcp_connection` may run two coroutines, one for asynchrounously reading data from and one for asynchronously writing data to the network.
+For example, an object called `tcp_connection` may run two coroutines, one for asynchronously reading data from and one for asynchronously writing data to the network.

 Still, it would be nice if the object was a node in the calltree, just like a coroutine is.